P-Tokens are an experimental, ultra-efficient token standard for Solana that mimic the interface and account layout of traditional SPL tokens.

 ✅ Modular, Rust-native Design

-Rust, making them highly embeddable for use in:
+P-Tokens are written in no_std Rust, making them highly embeddable for use in:

 Appchains